open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_1_point_estimates_and_sampling_variability_q5_5/5_1_point_estimates_and_sampling_variability_q5_5.md

     weight: 1
 myst:
   substitutions:
-    params_vars_title: Repeated water samples
-    params_text_part5_budget: reduced
-    params_text_part5_only: 'only '
-    params_text_part5_can: 'can '
-    params_part3_num1: 9
-    params_part5_num1: 274
-    params_part5_num2: 1054
-    params_part5_num3: 780
-    params_part5_ans1_value: It is impossible to predict the variability of the new distribution.
-    params_part5_ans1_feedback: The distribution will tend to be more variable when we have fewer observations per sample.
-    params_part5_ans2_value: The variability of the new distribution will be the same as the original.
-    params_part5_ans2_feedback: The distribution will tend to be more variable when we have fewer observations per sample.
-    params_part5_ans3_value: The variability of the new distribution will be less than the original.
-    params_part5_ans3_feedback: The distribution will tend to be more variable when we have fewer observations per sample.
-    params_part5_ans4_value: The variability of the new distribution will be greater than the original.
-    params_part5_ans4_feedback: The distribution will tend to be more variable when we have fewer observations per sample.
-    params_description_num1: 5
-    params_description_num2: 30
-    params_description_num3: 780
-    params_description_num4: 1054
-    params_part1_ans1_value: Normal Distribution
-    params_part1_ans1_feedback: Try again please!
-    params_part1_ans2_value: Poisson Distribution
-    params_part1_ans2_feedback: Try again please!
-    params_part1_ans3_value: Binomial Distribution
-    params_part1_ans3_feedback: Try again please!
-    params_part1_ans4_value: Sampling Distribution
-    params_part1_ans4_feedback: Correct!
-    params_part2_ans1_value: Symmetric, because the sample size is large and the expected population proportion is within the range of 5-30%, satisfying the success-failure condition.
-    params_part2_ans1_feedback: Correct!
-    params_part2_ans2_value: Right-skewed, because the expected proportion of success is lower than the proportion of failure.
-    params_part2_ans2_feedback: Try again please!
-    params_part2_ans3_value: Left-skewed, because the expected proportion of success is higher than the proportion of failure.
-    params_part2_ans3_feedback: Try again please!
-    params_part2_ans4_value: It is not possible to determine the shape of the distribution from the information given.
-    params_part2_ans4_feedback: Try again please!
-    params_part4_ans1_value: Margin of error
-    params_part4_ans1_feedback: Try again please!
-    params_part4_ans2_value: Standard deviation
-    params_part4_ans2_feedback: Try again please!
-    params_part4_ans3_value: Standard error
-    params_part4_ans3_feedback: Correct!
-    params_part4_ans4_value: Sample mean
-    params_part4_ans4_feedback: Try again please!
+    params:
+      vars:
+        title: Repeated water samples
+      text_part5:
+        budget: reduced
+        only: 'only '
+        can: 'can '
+      part3:
+        num1: 11
+      part5:
+        num1: 270
+        num2: 925
+        num3: 829
+        ans1:
+          value: It is impossible to predict the variability of the new distribution.
+          feedback: The distribution will tend to be more variable when we have fewer observations per sample.
+        ans2:
+          value: The variability of the new distribution will be the same as the original.
+          feedback: The distribution will tend to be more variable when we have fewer observations per sample.
+        ans3:
+          value: The variability of the new distribution will be less than the original.
+          feedback: The distribution will tend to be more variable when we have fewer observations per sample.
+        ans4:
+          value: The variability of the new distribution will be greater than the original.
+          feedback: The distribution will tend to be more variable when we have fewer observations per sample.
+      description:
+        num1: 5
+        num2: 30
+        num3: 829
+        num4: 925
+      part1:
+        ans1:
+          value: Normal Distribution
+          feedback: Try again please!
+        ans2:
+          value: Poisson Distribution
+          feedback: Try again please!
+        ans3:
+          value: Binomial Distribution
+          feedback: Try again please!
+        ans4:
+          value: Sampling Distribution
+          feedback: Correct!
+      part2:
+        ans1:
+          value: Symmetric, because the sample size is large and the expected population proportion is within the range of 5-30%, satisfying the success-failure condition.
+          feedback: Correct!
+        ans2:
+          value: Right-skewed, because the expected proportion of success is lower than the proportion of failure.
+          feedback: Try again please!
+        ans3:
+          value: Left-skewed, because the expected proportion of success is higher than the proportion of failure.
+          feedback: Try again please!
+        ans4:
+          value: It is not possible to determine the shape of the distribution from the information given.
+          feedback: Try again please!
+      part4:
+        ans1:
+          value: Margin of error
+          feedback: Try again please!
+        ans2:
+          value: Standard deviation
+          feedback: Try again please!
+        ans3:
+          value: Standard error
+          feedback: Correct!
+        ans4:
+          value: Sample mean
+          feedback: Try again please!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A nonprofit wants to understand the fraction of households that have elevated levels of lead in their drinking water.

-They expect at least ${{ params_description_num1 }}$% of homes will have elevated levels of lead, but not more than about ${{ params_description_num2 }}$%.
+They expect at least ${{ params.description.num1 }}$% of homes will have elevated levels of lead, but not more than about ${{ params.description.num2 }}$%.

-They randomly sample ${{ params_description_num3 }}$ homes and work with the owners to retrieve water samples, and they compute the fraction of these homes with elevated lead levels.
+They randomly sample ${{ params.description.num3 }}$ homes and work with the owners to retrieve water samples, and they compute the fraction of these homes with elevated lead levels.

-They repeat this ${{ params_description_num4}}$ times and build a distribution of sample proportions.
+They repeat this ${{ params.description.num4}}$ times and build a distribution of sample proportions.

 ## Part 1